 To purchase your pass, visit the Parking and Transportation E-Business Center.
 Please note that these passes often sell out quickly, especially at the beginning of the semester.

-Your hangtag alone is not valid in the Fronczak parking lot; you must pay extra to park here Monday - Friday before 3 p.m.
+Your virtual parking permit alone is not valid in the Fronczak parking lot; you must pay extra to park here Monday - Friday before 3 p.m.

 For short-term parking, you can park at one of the parking meters conveniently located throughout campus.
-Please note that parking permits are not valid at parking meters.
+Please note that payment at parking meters is required, even if you have a parking permit.

 Parking meters are enforced 8 a.m. to 8 p.m., Monday through Saturday.
 Rates vary per location.